 - If a COD is included in AGI it cannot be subtracted on the MI-1040

-- If a COD is included in AGI it must be included in household income
+- If a COD is included in AGI it must be included in total household resources

 - When a COD is excluded from AGI, it is not added back on the MI-1040

-- When a COD is excluded from AGI, it must be included in household income
+- When a COD is excluded from AGI, it must be included in total household resources

-A COD on a mortgage can be excluded from household income when the lender does not foreclose, but agrees to reduce the amount owed.
+A COD on a mortgage can be excluded from total household resources when the lender does not foreclose, but agrees to reduce the amount owed.
 Ownership of the home does not change.
 This is sometimes known as a ‘workout’.
 The owner would likely receive a 1099-C but not a 1099-A.

-Note: In a ‘workout’ the COD is not part of household income because any gain or loss on the sale of the house is postponed until the owner sells.
+Note: In a ‘workout’ the COD is not part of total household resources because any gain or loss on the sale of the house is postponed until the owner sells.
 The basis – a value used to compute gain or loss on a sale – is adjusted by the COD.
-As a result, when the owner eventually sells the house he/she may recognize more gain (assuming they sell it for a gain) which will be included in the household income at that time.
+As a result, when the owner eventually sells the house he/she may recognize more gain (assuming they sell it for a gain) which will be included in the total household resources at that time.

 - During this (usually six months) phase, the owner is entitled to claim a prorated homestead property tax credit for the time they lived in the home during the redemption period even though they may never pay the property taxes.

 - The former owner may not claim property taxes for the time after the redemption period expires.
 He/she may, however be entitled to the homestead property tax credit for any rent paid to remain living there before ownership changed.
 The credit must be prorated if the period for which rent was paid is less than 12 months.